 - Polymorphism

-And they were quite satisfied with themselves.
-We will see these four pillars in due time, what they are, and what function each of them serves.
+And they were very pleased with themselves.
+We will see these four pillars in due time, what they are, and what function each of them served.

-But what is important today is to emphasize that they are not “magical laws” or absolute truths.
-They were what they needed to fix the mess they had created.
+But the important thing today is to emphasize that they are not “magic laws” nor absolute truths.
+It’s what they needed to fix the mess they had created.

 A lot of time has passed since the foundations of object-oriented programming were established.
-In this time, many things have changed.
+Many things have changed in this time.

-Currently, there is even an increasing number of detractors of object-oriented programming.
-They question whether it is a paradigm that is still relevant today or has become outdated.
+Currently, even the number of detractors of object-oriented programming is increasing.
+Questioning whether it is a paradigm that remains relevant today or has become outdated.
 Well, several things are happening here.

-On one hand, the current needs are not the same as when those very smart people sat down to think.
-Programming is now much more complex and encompasses needs that were not even envisioned at that time.
+On one hand, current needs are not the same as when those very smart people sat down to think.
+Programming is now much more complex and covers needs that weren’t even glimpsed back then.

-That does not mean that object-oriented programming is bad or outdated.
-On the contrary, we have said that it is a paradigm that comes naturally, as you create increasingly complex programs.
+That doesn’t mean object-oriented programming is bad or outdated.
+On the contrary, we said that it is a paradigm that arises naturally, as you make increasingly complex programs.

-What is necessary is to understand the foundations and purpose of each of them.
-It is not a problem of the paradigm, but of its use.
+What is necessary is to understand the foundations and the purpose of each of them.
+It’s not a problem with the paradigm, but with its use.
 You need to know how to apply it and adapt it to modern times.

-That is what we will focus on in this course, where we will see all these things.
+That’s what we will dedicate ourselves to in this course, where we will see all these things.
 Where each of them comes from.
-And the practices that make sense to apply today, and those that are best avoided.
+And the practices that make sense to apply today, and those that are best to avoid.